HackSoftware/Django-Styleguide/README.md

 * Lives in `your_app/selectors.py` module
 * Takes keyword-only arguments
-* Is type-annotated (even if you are not using `mypy` at the moment)
+* Is type-annotated (even if you are not using [`mypy`](https://github.com/python/mypy) at the moment)
 * Works mostly with models & other services and selectors
 * Does business logic around fetching data from your database

-An example selector that list users from the database:
+An example selector that lists users from the database:

 ```python
 def get_users(*, fetched_by: User) -> Iterable[User]: